TokenBrice/l2s-handbook/content/docs/integrations.md

 ### Nexus Mutual

 ParaSwap's main contracts are covered on Nexus Mutual - the insurance service.
-Any user can contract an insurance to hedge oneself against a risk of failure of ParaSwap's contract.
+Any user can contract insurance to hedge oneself against the risk of failure of ParaSwap's contract.